How to Manage Labor Costs More Effectively

 However, effective, repeatable talent retention efforts require a systemic approach, which means that companies need to nurture transparency, ensure scheduling flexibility, and promote real-time communication in the workplace.
-All this and more can all be achieved with the right workforce management platform [link to Humanity free trial].
+All this and more can all be achieved with the right workforce management platform.

 Automating part of employees’ workload can bring down labor costs while maintaining efficiency and quality.
 As computer software becomes more robust and less expensive, companies should empower employees by providing them with potent workplace tools.

 While investing in software appears to be just an additional labor cost, in the medium- and long-run, this investment will pay off, as the tools will speed up and simplify the work.
 There will be less need for overtime and employees will appreciate being relieved of dull, manual tasks.